Christy Mathewson: New York Giants (1900–1916)

 During his 17-year career, Mathewson won 373 games and lost 188 for a .665 winning percentage.
 His career earned run average of 2.13 and 79 career shutouts are among the best all time for pitchers, and his 373 wins are still number one in the National League, tied with Grover Cleveland Alexander.
 He employed a good fastball, outstanding control, and, especially a new pitch he termed the "fadeaway" (later known in baseball as the "screwball"), which he learned from teammate Dave Williams in 1898.

-This reference is challenged by Ken Burns documentary Baseball in which it is stated that Mathewson learned his "fadeaway" from Andrew "Rube" Foster when New York Giants manager John McGraw quietly hired Rube to show the Giants bullpen what he knew.
+This reference is challenged by Ken Burns documentary Baseball in which it is stated that Mathewson learned his "fadeaway" from Rube Foster when New York Giants manager John McGraw quietly hired Rube to show the Giants bullpen what he knew.
 Many baseball historians consider this story apocryphal.

 Mathewson recorded 2,507 career strikeouts against only 848 walks.
 He is famous for his 25 pitching duels with Mordecai "Three Finger" Brown, who won 13 of the duels against Mathewson's 11, with one no-decision.